A flexible Particle Markov chain Monte Carlo method: Introduction

-\cite{andrieuetal2010} introduce two particle MCMC methods.
-The first is particle marginal Metropolis Hastings (PMMH), where the parameters are generated with the states integrated out.
+\cite{andrieuetal2010} introduce two particle Markov chain Monte Carlo (MCMC) methods for state space models.
+The first is particle marginal Metropolis-Hastings (PMMH), where the parameters are generated with the states integrated out.
 The second is particle Gibbs (PG), which generates the parameters given the states.
 They show that the augmented density targeted by this algorithm has the joint posterior density of the parameters and states as a marginal density. \cite{andrieuetal2010} and \cite{andrieuroberts2009} show that the law of the marginal sequence of parameters and states, sampled using either PG or PMMH, converges to the true posterior as the number of iterations increase.
-Both particle MCMC methods have been focus of recent research. \cite{olssonryden2011} and \cite {lindstenschon2012} use \textit{backward simulation} \citep{godsilletal2004} for sampling the state vector, instead of Kitagawa's \textit{ancestral tracing}.
-These authors derive the augmented target distribution and find that, in simulation studies, their method performs better than the PMMH or its PG counterpart using \textit{ancestral tracing}. \cite{chopinsingh2013} show that \textit{backward simulation} is more efficient than \textit{ancestral tracing} in a PG setting, as well as being robust to the resampling method used (e.g., multinomial, residual, stratified). \cite{lindstenschon2012} extend the PG sampler to a particle Metropolis within Gibbs (PMwG) sampler to deal with the case where the parameters cannot be generated exactly conditional on the states.
+Both particle MCMC methods are the focus of recent research. \cite{olssonryden2011} and \cite {lindstenschon2012a} use \textit{backward simulation} \citep{godsilletal2004} for sampling the state vector, instead of \textit{ancestral tracing} \citep{kitagawa1996}. \cite{lindstenschon2012a} extend the PG sampler to a particle Metropolis within Gibbs (PMwG) sampler to deal with the case where the parameters cannot be generated exactly conditional on the states. \citet{Fearnhead2016} proposed an augmented particle MCMC methods.
+They show that their method can improve the mixing of the particle Gibbs when the parameters are highly correlated with the states.
+Recently, \citet{Deligiannidis2018} proposed the correlated pseudo marginal Metropolis-Hastings method that significantly reduce the number of particles used by the standard pseudo marginal method.
+Unless stated otherwise, we write PG to denote both the PG and PMwG samplers that generate the parameters conditional on the states.

-In a separate line of research \cite{pittetal2012}, \cite{doucet2015} and \cite{sherlock2015}, show that the best tradeoff between computational cost and integrated autocorrelation time is attained when the standard deviation of the estimated log-likelihood is between about 1.0 and 1.8, the exact value depending on the quality of the proposal in the ideal or infinite particle case.
-The better the proposal, the smaller should the standard deviation be.
-For PG, it is unclear what role the standard deviation of the estimated likelihood plays in the choice of the number of particles.